AsmaZgo/AsmaZgo.github.io/_posts/2023-05-18-comparing_databases.markdown

 -	Slow writes and lack of consistency
 -	Doesn’t support join operator

-The spelling and grammar in the given text are correct.
-However, there are a few changes that can be made to improve the clarity and readability of the text:

 In column-oriented database, data is organized as columns, where each column stores aggregates and is grouped into column families.
 An example of a column-oriented database is Cassandra.

 Advantages: